AaltoSciComp/scicomp-docs/scicomp/new-group-leaders.rst

   - Encourage a internal specialist who can mentor for you ("Research software engineer").

+.. admonition:: Suggestions

-Suggestion: ensure computational people in your group attend CodeRefinery.
+   Ensure computational people in your group attend CodeRefinery.
 Try to find one person to get extra experience to mentor others.